kubernauts/kploy/README.md

 ## Manage your app

-To see how you app is doing, use the `list` command.
+To see how your app is doing, use the `list` command.
 All services and RCs of the app will be listed, along with their status (`online` means it's deployed and running) and their resource URL:

     $ ./kploy list